 In 1983, Hassan cancelled planned elections amid political unrest and economic crisis.

-At the 1984 Olympic Games, Nawal El Moutawakel and Saïd Aouita won gold medals for Morocco in track and field.
+At the 1984 Olympic Games, Nawal El Moutawakel won gold in the 400 metres hurdles, and Saïd Aouita won the 5000 metres.

 In 1984, Morocco left the Organisation of African Unity in protest at the SADR's admission to the body.

-In 1984, Morocco withdrew from the African Union after it admitted the Sahrawi Arab Democratic Republic in 1982 without a referendum of self-determination.
+In 1984, Morocco withdrew from the African Union (then the Organisation of African Unity) after it admitted the Sahrawi Arab Democratic Republic in 1982 without a referendum.

 In 1986, Morocco became the first Arab and African country to qualify for the second round of the FIFA World Cup.